simonp0420/pypssfss/README.md

 The user specifies the geometry to be analyzed as a `list` containing two or more dielectric `Layer`s and zero or more `RWGSheet` objects that define the PSS/FSS surfaces.
-Due to the included `plot_sheet` function, the surface triangulations can be conveniently visualized using the standard [`Matplotlib`](https://matplotlib.org/stable/index.html) library After also specifying the scan angles or unit cell incremental phasings, frequencies to be analyzed, the user then invokes the `analyze` function to perform the analysis.
+Due to the included `plot_sheet` function, the surface triangulations can be conveniently visualized using the standard [`Matplotlib`](https://matplotlib.org/stable/index.html) library.
+After also specifying the scan angles or unit cell incremental phasings, frequencies to be analyzed, the user then invokes the `analyze` function to perform the analysis.
 Post-processing and plotting of results can be performed in the same Python analysis script.